Abhiraj1121/ai/README.md

-📚 Swastik – School Chatbot for GGPS Sector 5
+📚 Swastik – Ai Chat Bot

-Swastik is an AI-powered school assistant designed for Guru Gobind Singh Public School, Sector 5.
-It helps students and visitors interact with school information, subject knowledge (classes 8–12), and policies through a friendly web-based chatbot interface.
+Swastik is an AI-powered assistant.
+It helps userd interact with some quaries, and policies through a friendly web-based chatbot interface.
 It supports voice input and output, quick replies, and AI-enhanced responses.

 legal Documents : https://abhiraj1121.github.io/ai-tc/
 ---